Alexandra-Coelho/Illuminati/README.md

 # Illuminati
 This repository contains all the code developed to create the game illuminati

+The puzzle implemented refers to the Illuminati, which is played in an areaquadri axadinha, and each house in this area can be of different types.
+An empty house can be represented by 'o' when it is illuminated, '.' when it is known beforehand that it is impossible to put a lamp and '-' in any other case.
+A house with a lamp will illuminate the line and column in which it is placed, being represented by '@'.
+In turn, the locked house indicates an obstacle that prevents the passage of light, being represented by an 'x' when it comes to a simple obstacle.
+It is denoted that a locked house with a certain number should be surrounded orthogonally by exactly n lamps.
+In addition, one lamp cannot illuminate another, since a lamp illuminates the line and column in which it is located, until it finds a locked house.

 # What can we find in this repository?

 Here we can find all the files created to rum the game, such as: